-The Monona Municipal Airport is owned and operated by the City of Monona.
+The Corning Municipal Airport is owned and operated by the City of Corning.
 The FAA does not include the airport in the National Plan of Integrated Airport Systems (NPIAS), which means that it is not eligible for federal funding.

-The Iowa Aviation System Plan identifies the Monona Municipal Airport as a Local Service airport.
-Local Service airports have runways less than 3,000 feet or have turf runways as the primary runway.
-Local Service airports generally have limited, if any, airport services that support limited local aviation activity.
+The Iowa Aviation System Plan identifies the Corning Municipal Airport as a Local Service airport.
+Local Service airports support limited local aviation activity and may have only turf runways or runways less than 3,000'.
+Most Local Service airports have very limited, if any, airport services.
 Specific airport information can be found in the Airport Fact Sheet located in the appendix of this report.